 So, my womb felt much more like an enemy than a friend for most of my adult life.
 I saw it as this wild, unpredictable thing that had to be managed, controlled, and subdued somehow.
 It annoyed me.
 I was quite envious of the sexual freedom men seemed to enjoy with such ease.
 I resented the birth control pills I swallowed dutifully, despite the nausea and depression they caused, and then later, the IUD that made me anemic every month from heavy bleeding.
 My womb was costing me a lot, and I didn’t like it one bit.

-Somewhere around age 30, it even grew a polyp that had to be removed through dilation and curettage.
+Around age 30, it even grew a polyp that had to be removed through dilation and curettage.
 Having the entire contents of my womb scraped out was a horrid, bloody, painful experience, and I was quite furious about the whole thing.
+I needed to be at work.
 I didn’t have time to be dealing with this unruly part of my anatomy that seemed hell bent on hurting me.

 Even so, I still loved the idea of honoring my womb.
 I had read plenty of texts on the Goddess movement, Wicca, and pretty much anything having to do with female empowerment by this point.
 I understood it all in theory.
 I even experienced what many of those authors wrote about when I gathered in circles with other women.
 The Goddess in her many phases was something I could relate to emotionally and intuitively, especially her carefree Maiden aspect.
 But on a deeper level, I knew I was still missing something.
 I still felt completely disconnected from this pear-shaped organ in my pelvis; yet, it seemed so very central to female selfhood and to the older, shamanistic practices to which I was drawn.
 I knew I wasn’t going to get a hall pass on this.
 I would have to deal with it one way or another, but I wasn’t sure how.

-The irony is that I didn’t feel any creative blocks at all as an artist.
-My second chakra seemed to be humming right along, as I churned out poetry, wrote songs, blogged, got published a few times, and worked magic with yarn and crochet hooks.
-Anyone who knows me well enough would easily describe me as “artsy” or maybe just a bit left of center.
+The irony is that who knows me well enough would probably describe me as “artsy” or a “creative” or maybe just a bit left of center.
 I felt like I lived through my ability to write and create, but I was plagued with pelvic pain at the same time.
 None of it made sense to me.
 Right after my 40th birthday, I finally surrendered to whatever my body was trying to tell me.

 First, I had my IUD yanked out (and I do mean yanked—the removal of the wretched thing was just as bad as the insertion).
 Then, I started paying attention to my cycle…really trying to understand it for once…charting it every month, getting in sync with the moon, and noticing the alternating fluctuations of activity and introspection that occurred in conjunction with the ovulatory and luteal phases.
 I thought this would fix things—and it did result in much easier cycles—but my lesson wasn’t over yet.